Swimmer’s Itch Control

 OUR CONTROL PROGRAM GETS RESULTS!

-(Click here to read our peer-reviewed, scientific publication that examined almost 200,000 snails on 8 different lakes)
+(Click here to read our peer-reviewed, scientific publication that examined over 180,000 snails on 5 different lakes)

 We offer ecological and environmentally-friendly SOLUTIONS